 On the day of the festival, many people attend masses for the Santo Niño.
 The formal opening mass is followed by a procession with Santo Niño through the major streets of Kalibo featuring rhythmic drumbeats, and snake dances.
 On the second day, visitors can attend a rosary procession, which ends with a community mass.
-On the last day of the festival different tribes compete for prizes.
-After the competitions, thousands of people take to the streets carrying torches and images of the Santo Niño.
-The winners of the contest are announced, and a masquerade carnival is to mark the official end of the holidays.
+On the last day of the festival, various tribes compete for prizes.
+After the competitions end, thousands of people take to the streets carrying torches and images of the Santo Niño.
+The winners of the contest are announced, and a masquerade carnival starts to mark the official end of the holidays.

 The biggest celebrations of Ati-Atihan are held at Kalibo Pastrana Park and Magsaysay Park through the entire holiday week.
 Don't miss the annual Parade of Giants, A whole day Sadsad Pagpasaeamat street dancing and Balik- Ati-Atihan Contest.

 Visitors can witness celebrations in many Philippino cities, but Kalibo is definitely the best place to observe AtiAtihan traditions.